asantos00/website/content/blog/second-adventure-in-deno-land.md

 On our second adventure, we went a little further than just presenting the language.

 We explored some other parts of the runtime.
 From testing, generating documentation, lock files, stricter permissions, to generating javascript code and running it on the client.
-All of them features we considered useful when writing _production_ code.
+All of them are features we considered useful when writing _production_ code.
 We let benchmarks out for the next adventure 😉.

 We can't forget that we did all of this with the toolset that is **included** in _deno_, no libraries were used.

 This doesn't mean that developers will not use and write libraries.
 It means though that the standard library is very well written and easy to use.
 This opens the door for developers to write powerful, and meaningful abstractions on top of it.

-Together with the standard library, the toolchain offered with the main binary proves itself very complete, aligned the goal of _Only ship a single executable_, mentioned on _deno_ docs I'd say all the essentials are there and you don't have to worry about tooling.
+Together with the standard library, the toolchain offered with the main binary proves itself very complete, aligned the goal of _Only ship a single executable_, mentioned on _deno_ docs.
+I'd say all the essentials are there and you don't have to worry about tooling.

 This adventure took a little longer that expected.
 Thanks for reading it.